-I mention WP Super Cache here because it’s free and easy to use for most users.
+I’m talking about WP Super Cache here because it’s free and easy to use for most people at least.
 But there are alternatives.
 WP Fastest Cache is popular as well, with over 600K+ active installs.
 It has similar features to optimize caching:

-A paid plugin that I also like is WP Rocket.
-It’s so easy to configure, that you’ll wonder if you have done things right.
-But your page speed test will tell you that it works pretty much immediately straight out-of-the-box.
+A paid-for plugin I also like is WP Rocket.
+It’s so easy to configure, you’ll wonder whether you have missed something.
+But your page speed test will tell you that it works straight out-of-the-box.
 There are more advanced settings where you can fine tune your site.
 But before we look at that, we need to talk about compression.

-Regardless of whether your page speed test tool tells you to:
+Your page speed test tool will probably tell you to:

 In WP Rocket, the settings for compression look like this:

-Again, a lot is set to the right settings by default, as we do in Yoast SEO, but even more can be configured to your needs.
+Again, many of the right settings are on by default, similar to Yoast SEO, but even more can be configured to your needs.
 Your web server’s settings many also affect how well compression works.

-If you feel like the compression optimization that is done with any of the plugins mentioned above fails, contact your hosting company and see if and how they can help you configure compression for your website.
-They will surely be able to help you out, especially when you are using one of these WordPress hosting companies.
+If you use one of these plugins but your compression optimization still isn’t working properly, contact your hosting company and see whether they can help you.
+A decent host should be able to help you out, especially if it’s one of these WordPress hosting companies.

 Serving CSS and JS files

-The combine option for these files is, like you can see in the WP Rocket screenshot above, not recommended for HTTP/2 websites.
-For these websites, multiple script files can be loaded at the same time.
+The combine option for these files is, as you can see in the WP Rocket screenshot above, not recommended for websites that use the HTTP/2 protocol, which allows multiple script files to be loaded at the same time.
 But combining these files is still good for non-HTTP/2 sites because it reduces the number of server requests, which again makes your site faster.

 There are many ways to optimize page speed in WordPress

 Page speed tests will give you even more recommendations than we’ve covered here.
-Again, you might not be able to follow up on all of these yourself.
-Be sure to ask your expert in that case, like your web developer or agency, or your hosting company.
-But in the end, it’s good that you are using WordPress.
-There are many decent plugins that can help you optimize the speed of your website after a page speed test!
+Again, you might not be able to do all of these yourself.
+If that’s the case, get help from your web developer or agency, or your hosting company.
+But in the end, if you want a fast website, WordPress is a great choice because there are many great plugins that can help you optimize the speed of your website after a page speed test!